appsmithorg/appsmith-docs/faq.md

 ## What if I get stuck building an app on Appsmith?

 We sincerely hope this never happens to anyone but we acknowledge that there can be road blocks.
 At this juncture, we're working on a way for you to be able to write custom react components and plugins to unblock you from any platform limitations.
-In the meantime, if an absence of any feature is limiting you, you can write to [support@appsmith.com](mailto:%20support@appsmith.com) or reach out to us on our [discord server](https://discord.com/invite/rBTTVJp)
+In the meantime, if the absence of any feature is limiting you, you can write to [support@appsmith.com](mailto:%20support@appsmith.com) or reach out to us on our [discord server](https://discord.com/invite/rBTTVJp)

 ## What can't I do on Appsmith?